wilsondeng4/Self-driving-Electrolyzer/README.md

 ### SDE hardware code

-This folder contains all the SDE hardware code
+This folder contains all the SDE hardware code `requirements.txt`: Python libraries needed to run the following SDE codes.
+Please install with `pip install` in the command window.

 `SDEMain.py`: Main code includes other classes.
 The `campaign_run` method uses `runcell_sequence` and `bo_run` methods to get predefined sequences from the `sequence` directory and perform the TuRBO campaign or other specified sequences.